 Maybe he was unsure of who he was speaking to.
 Maybe he knew Esau had sold his birthright.
 Now, it was very clear who had God’s blessing and the birthright to carry on the promise of Abraham.

 Rebekah helped Isaac stay on track with God’s purposes.
-That doesn’t mean she did it in the best way.
+That doesn’t mean she was right in what she did.
 She did seem to understand God’s choice, where Isaac, like his father, had his heart set on a firstborn who wasn’t the true heir.

-It matters who they marry.
+It matters whom they marry.
 It mattered who Isaac’s mom was.
 It wasn’t just about being the firstborn.
 That’s something the world looks at.
-God wants to show His hand.
-God wants to make His choice.
+God wants to show His hand in history, in our lives.